Brunswick County Health Services

 Welcome to Brunswick County Health Services!
 We offer a variety of health services and programs for children and adults, including many services with income-based sliding scale fees for the uninsured (cash, checks, and most major health insurance plans are also accepted).
 We also provide health education and community outreach services.

-During the coronavirus pandemic, we have new procedures to protect our patients and staff from potential exposure to COVID-19.
+Due to COVID-19 we have procedures to protect our patients, visitors, and staff from potential exposure.

 Brunswick County Health Services is offering Tuberculin skin tests and Immunizations by appointment.

 To schedule an appointment please call (910) 253-2276.